xnodeoncode/i45-jslogger/README.md

 ### Disable Events

-Window events can be disabled using:
+Window events are enabled by default, and can be disabled using:

 ```javascript
 import { Logger } from "i45-jslogger";